-- 19.4.1.1 The role of the HSREC varies with the intent and use of a repository: - 19.4.1.1.1 Committee approval and oversight are not required for repositories created and operated for non-research purposes.
+- 19.4.1.1 The role of the HSREC varies with the intent and use of a database, registry or repository: - 19.4.1.1.1 Committee approval and oversight are not required for database, registry or repositories created and used for operational purposes.
 Such purposes may include diagnosis, treatment, billing, quality assurance and quality improvement, and public health surveillance.
-These data cannot be used for research unless the repository or database is registered with the HSREC, or specific research ethics approval is sought prospectively on a study-by-study basis.
-HSREC approval of a protocol wishing to use identifiable information from a repository created for non-research purposes will be made on a case-by-case basis.
-An example might include use of a clinic's patient database to identify and recruit potential research participants. - 19.4.1.2 Repositories created, maintained and used for present or future research purposes must obtain HSREC approval.
-Researchers can apply to establish a repository for research purposes, or to convert an existing research or nonresearch database into a research repository, by completing an application. - 19.4.1.3 Information to be supplied by an applicant: - 19.4.1.3.1 Stipulate whether the repository is a database, registry or tissue repository; - 19.4.1.3.2 Name of Database/Registry/Repository.
-(Please provide a descriptive name that indicates the nature of the contents): - 19.4.1.3.3 Site of Database/Registry/Repository; - 19.4.1.3.4 Type of data/specimens (including description of identifying details, whether routine clinical data or data collected specifically for a specific research project, whether data is collected retrospectively or whether it is known at time of data collection that data will be included in a research database); - 19.4.1.3.5 A data sheet or a specific list indicating specific data to be included. - 19.4.1.3.6 The physical process (flow chart) by which items will be accepted into the database/registry/repository and released from it; - 19.4.1.3.7 The procedural mechanisms (receipt, storage, information handling) to protect privacy and confidentiality; - 19.4.1.3.8 A description conditions under which data/ specimens may be shared with or released to researchers; - 19.4.1.3.9 The period that data/specimens be maintained in the database/registry/repository; - 19.4.1.3.10 How the data/specimens will be destroyed: - 19.4.1.3.11 If participants be able to withdraw their data/specimens; - 19.4.1.3.12 The name and details of the person that will maintain the database, registry or repository in accordance with the guidelines outlined in the HSREC standard operating procedures.
-This person must seek further approval from the HSREC if at any time he or she wants to share or reuse the information for purposes other than those disclosed in the original approval;

-- 19.4.1.3.13 The name and the person that will be responsible for ensuring that any requests for sharing information meet the database/ registry/ repository's specifications; - 19.4.1.3.14 The names and details of co-investigators; - 19.4.1.3.15 An example of an application form to be completed by other researchers who request access to data/biological material; - 19.4.1.3.16 Where studies intend to send or receive data (or samples) to or from another location, a draft data transfer agreement (or material transfer agreement).
+These data cannot be used for research unless the database, registry or repository is registered with the HSREC, in addition separate ethics approval is required prospectively on a study-by-study basis. - 19.4.1.2 Information to be supplied by an applicant: - 19.4.1.2.1 Stipulate type of application: database, registry or tissue repository; - 19.4.1.2.2 Name of Database, Registry or Repository.
+(Please provide a descriptive name that indicates the nature of the contents): - 19.4.1.2.3 The names and professional registration of co-investigators; - 19.4.1.2.4 Site of Database, Registry or Repository; - 19.4.1.2.5 Type of data/specimens (including description of identifying details, whether routine clinical data or data collected specifically for a specific research project, whether data is collected retrospectively or whether it is known at time of data collection that data will be included in a research database); - 19.4.1.2.6 A data sheet including all data point to be collected - 19.4.1.2.7 Data management: - 19.4.1.2.7.1 The name and proof of current professional registration of the person that will maintain the database, registry or repository.
+This person must seek further approval from the HSREC for any research originating from this database, registry or repository. - 19.4.1.2.7.2 The physical process (flow chart) by which items will be accepted into the database, registry or repository and released from it; - 19.4.1.2.7.3 The procedural mechanisms (receipt, storage, information handling) to protect privacy and confidentiality: - 19.4.1.2.7.4 A description of the conditions under which data/ specimens may be shared with or released to researchers; - 19.4.1.2.7.5 The period that data/specimens will be maintained in the database, registry or repository; - 19.4.1.2.7.6 A description of how the data/specimens will be destroyed; - 19.4.1.2.7.7 If participants will be able to withdraw their data/specimens; - 19.4.1.2.8 Material or Data Transfer agreement: - 19.4.1.2.8.1 The name of the person that will be responsible for ensuring that any requests for sharing information meet the database, registry or repository's specifications; - 19.4.1.2.8.2 An example of an application form to be completed by researchers who request access to biological material or data: - 19.4.1.2.8.3 A draft Material or data transfer agreement is required where biological material or data will be transferred to or received from another location.